ikmich/adbb-cli/README.md

 ```
 adbb pkgs -f org.app
 ```
-You can also filter using the filter directive, `:`, as a prefix just before the filter string.
+You can also filter using the more convenient filter directive, `:`, as a prefix just before the filter string.
 **Example**
 ```
 adbb pkgs :org.app